gabrielbarea/de_Barros_et_al_2021/README.md

 ## Files description:

-- Script.R: Script in R with the functions that were used in the paper
+- Script.R = Script in R with the functions that were used in the paper

-- data_ichnos_v2.xlsx: Data with modified header for reading in R on six different sheets:
+- data_ichnos_v2.xlsx = Data with modified header for reading in R on six different sheets:

   - Data = data used to create the graphs
   - Aggregators = mean, standard deviation, maximum and minimum values